 As the office is not staffed full-time, we use email for contact purposes.
 Messages left on the Family Court Office telephone number are not checked.
 Email us.

 To Appear in Court by Telephone

-Before you can appear at any hearing by telephone, you need to contact the Family Court Commissioner’s Office to request permission.
-You should call at least 2 days prior to your hearing.
-You will need a good reason to appear by telephone.
+Before you can appear at any hearing by telephone, you need to obtain permission.
+If your case involves the Green County Child Support Agency you should contact them at 608-328-9460.
+If there is an attorney for the other party, you should contact them before contacting the Family Court office.
+For other cases, you should contact the Family Court office directly.
+You should email the office at least 2 days prior to your hearing.
+You will need a good reason to appear by telephone and will generally be required to provide documentary proof that you cannot attend in person.
 In most cases, parties are expected to be present for their hearings.

 If you receive permission to appear by telephone, you will be given the number to call for that appearance.
 This number is only for your court appearance.

 There is only one incoming line in the Family Court Hearing Room.
 If more than one person wants to appear by phone, one of those calling in will need to make arrangements for a conference call.